coecms/coecms.github.io/_posts/2018-08-21-visualisation-in-shiny-app.md

 ---
 layout: post
 title: Visualisation in a Shiny App
+author: Danny Eisenberg
+excerpt: >-
-excerpt: How to use the R Shiny package to create cool visualisation apps
+    How to use the R Shiny package to create cool visualisation apps
 ---
 Supposing you have data you want to present in a way which will be intuitive easy to interpret.
 Perhaps you want to present it to colleagues, or perhaps as outreach to the public.
 What's the best way to achieve that?